 – The nearest train station is London Bridge and the nearest tube station is Monument.
 Tower Hill, Tower Gate, Aldgate, Bank and Mansion House are all close by as well.

 You enter Sky Garden via the entrance on the south-west corner of 20 Fenchurch Street via Philpot Lane.

 As mentioned, visiting the Sky Garden is free, but you need to book tickets ahead of your visit!
 Tickets are available here and you can book up to three weeks in advance.
 Remember that tickets are only valid for the date and time stated on the ticket.

-There are limited walk-in spots available, but these are very limited and you need to book separately for the bars and restaurants.
+Yes, there are limited walk-in spots available Monday – Friday, but these are very limited and you need to book separately for the bars and restaurants.

 Bars inside Sky Garden London

 At the moment there are two overpriced bars located on the floor: the Sky Pod Rooftop Bar and the City Garden Bar.
 Booking ahead is highly recommended and I’m saying overpriced, because apart from the view they don’t really offer anything special.

 Also, there seems to be no dress code, but from what I saw from my visits people did dress up (for an occasion) and make use of the setting for photo opps, which honestly is the best part.